rest-go/rest/README.md

 ```

 ## Use it as a Go library
-It also works to embed rest server into an existing Go http server
+It also works to embed the rest server into an existing Go HTTP server

 ``` bash
 go get github.com/rest-go/rest